karldlima/CustomerSelect/README.md

 2. Use dashes - to separate words.
 3. Include related issue number (if any).
 4. Describe the topic using two or three words.

+### Components

+The `components` folder contains generic reusable elements essential for building user interfaces.
+These components are agnostic to specific application logic, making them versatile and easily reusable across various features within the application.